rmwesley/ExactCoverProject/README.md

 # INF421-Exact-Cover
-The current version has several file path issues (The current version uses my local machine's directories to the archives)
+The current version has several file path issues (It uses my local machine's paths to other archives)

 This is a Student project by professor Vincent Pilaud who taught us during Polytechnique's INF421 course.
 The objective was to make a generator for Polyominos from some given data as well as a generator for an exact cover problem matrix and its solver.